CoryBond/DalleDisplayer/README.md

   1. Use another tool besides the Google AI.
   2. Maybe buy tokens for a better service.
   3. Make it more clear if a transcription faild and the user needs to repeat themselves.
+2. Clean up either the requirements.txt or myproject.toml to use specific versions of packages.

 Bug Fixes: